mhdhazmi/GNNPowerSystem/Paper/Submission_Package.md

 3. **Similar pattern to PF**: Both tasks show diminishing but persistent returns as labeled data increases.

+4. **Why GNN instead of direct AC computation?** While AC equations can compute flows from exact bus states (V, θ) and admittance, this task evaluates **SSL transfer learning effectiveness**.
+The practical value lies in: learning generalizable representations, achieving accuracy in low-label regimes, and enabling fast inference.
+A physics baseline with exact inputs would achieve near-zero error; our GNN demonstrates SSL enables accurate prediction with limited training data.

 #### Improvement Visualization

 ```